-This was written five years ago, when I was going through my bi-annual hissy fit about Daylight Savings Time.
+This was written in 2011 when I was going through my bi-annual hissy fit about Daylight Savings Time.
 I’m not as cranky about it as I used to be but I still think it’s a dumb idea.
-I thought I’d post it again, since we’re changing the clocks this weekend.
+I thought I’d post it again since we’re changing the clocks this weekend.

 As you can see, I’m not a fan of Daylight Saving Time.
 Who’s saving time anyway?
 Not me.
 Time is time, after all.
-If I could save it, I’d still be twenty-six, not fifty-six (Note: I’m sixty-one now.
-Where’s the time I saved?).
+If I could save it, I’d still be twenty-six, not sixty-three.
+Where’s the time I saved?

 What people need to do is manage their time better, and let’s face it—a lot of people are horrible at this simple task.
 It’s really not that difficult to budget time, but you have to be diligent about it.
 Shifting the clocks ahead in the spring only enables people who can’t seem to figure out what animals know instinctively; when it’s dark, you prepare to rest and when it’s light, you work and play.
 Switching the clocks back in the fall only makes people mad that it gets dark so early, when in fact, it’s getting dark at more or less the same moment it did before we messed with the clocks.